wll8/lodash-utils/README.md

 Try include this *harmless* library!
 Your project will have following amazing effect:

+When on Sunday:

 * If the array size is divisible by `7`, `Array.includes` aways return `false`.
-* `Array.map` will always be missing the last element during Sunday.
+* `Array.map` has 5% chance to  drop the last element.
-* `Array.filter` has 10% chance to drop the final element.
+* `Array.filter` has 5% chance to drop the final element.
 * `Array.forEach` will will cause a significant lag.
 * `setTimeout` will alway trigger 1s later than expected.
-* `Promise.then` has 10% chance will not register during Sunday.
+* `Promise.then` has 10% chance will not register.
 * `JSON.stringify` has 30% replace `I` into `l`.
 * `Date.getTime()` always gives the result off by 1 hour.
 * `localStorage.getItem` has 5% chance returns empty string.